agrilens/docs/deployment-guide.md

 ## 4. Backend Environment Configuration

 ### 4.1 Set Up Environment Variables
-1. In your IDE, create a new `.env` file in the root of the agrilens-backend repo:
+1. In your IDE, create a new `.env` file in the /functions directory of the agrilens-backend repo:
 ```bash
    cd functions
    cp .env.example .env